baust-computer-club/BCCBlog/README.md

-# 📚 BCCBlog — A BAUST Computer Club
+# 📚 BCCBlog — BAUST Computer Club

 > A modern, high-performance web application designed for students, teachers, and researchers to explore curated technical articles, academic innovations, and blog posts.